Thank you for reading our post, please rate this article at the end.

 A good self-defense teacher should guide you on the most practical ways to stop your attacker and create an opportunity to escape.

 If you find a reliable teacher, their guidance can be beneficial.
 However, it may not be worth your time if they emphasize kicks and grappling.
-Remember, sport fighting and self-defense are not the same.
+Remember, sports fighting and self-defense are not the same.

 Regardless of your unarmed self-defense skills, a person with a knife can inflict a life-threatening injury by chance, targeting vital organs or arteries.